 In keeping with our increased emphasis on the teaching of Dante in pre-collegiate contexts, we began presenting examples of secondary student writing in the "Student Encounters" section of Dante Notes in June 2016.
+In May 2020, we expanded the scope to include readers who have encountered Dante's texts in non-traditional academic contexts, including continuing education programs.
 We hope that the examples we have posted will encourage additional submissions of comparable quality.

-We invite secondary school teachers to submit papers by their current or former students so that their work can be considered for inclusion on this website project or possibly in a published anthology.
+We invite teachers to encourage their current and former students to submit papers so that their work can be considered for inclusion in Dante Notes.
 The work can be a traditional analytic essay, a work about the student’s interaction with the text, or a creative work inspired by Dante.
+Submissions and inquiries may be sent to firstname.lastname@example.org.

 If you have friends or acquaintances who teach Dante, please forward this invitation to them as well, so that we can have the broadest possible group of teachers involved in this project.
-If the Dante Society decides to use a work, we would ask you to secure the writer’s permission to have it posted on our website.
+If you wish to submit work on a student's behalf, we ask you to secure the student's permission to have it posted on our website.

 Dante Notes includes a section dedicated to pedagogy.
 Here you will find a syllabi for teaching Dante at the high school level provided by winners of Robert M. Durling Prize for excellence in teaching Dante at the pre-collegiate level (see below).
 Additional pedagogical materials will also be reviewed for posting.
 Please consider submitting yours to email@example.com.

 Teaching activities and lesson plans for Dante's Inferno from the 2015 NEH summer seminar for high school teachers led by Deborah Parker (University of Virginia) and Mark Parker (James Madison University) may be freely consulted on their seminar website: Dante’s Inferno: Influence, Adaptation, and Appropriation.